kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/using-cinder-csi-plugin.md

 # CSI Cinder driver

-The Cinder CSI Driver is a CSI Specification compliant driver used by Container Orchestrators to manage the lifecycle of Openstack Cinder Volumes.
+The Cinder CSI Driver is a CSI Specification compliant driver used by Container Orchestrators to manage the lifecycle of OpenStack Cinder Volumes.

 ## CSI Compatibility